neelin1/dndGurpsConverterScript/README.md

 # dndGURPsConverter

-This converter automatically converts json files from 5e.tools (Dungeons and Dragons 5e statblocks) to .gcs files for GURPs Character Sheet.
+This converter automatically converts json files from Dungeons and Dragons 5e statblocks to .gcs files for GURPs Character Sheet.

 This is a rough conversion, it probably won't be exactly right and should be edited.
 In particular, health calculations are off.